baselime/docs/quick-start.md

 ---
 ## Reference

+- [Baselime CDK Reference Guide](./oac/cdk/quick-start.md): Learn about how to use Baselime with the AWS CDK to define your Observability as Code
-- [Reference Guide](./observability-reference-language/overview.md): Learn about the Baselime Observability Reference Language (ORL) and how to use it to define observability configurations
+- [ORL Reference Guide](./oac/observability-reference-language/overview.md): Learn about the Baselime Observability Reference Language (ORL) and how to use it to define observability configurations
 - [CLI Reference](./cli/install.md): Complete reference for the Baselime command-line interface

 ---